 Tips to ensure your rights are being met

-Having open and clear communication with your practitioner is vital to ensure your rights are being met prior to undergoing intensive surgery.
-These suggestions my help you improve your relationship with your cosmetic surgeon:
+Having open and clear communication with your practitioner is vital to ensure your rights are being met prior to undergoing any invasive or surgical procedure.
+These suggestions my help you improve your relationship with your cosmetic practitioner:

 - If you’re not clear on the procedure, ask as many questions until you’re well-informed.